 Graphic design is the process of combining text and images to make a visual impact and communicate a message to the viewer.
 This includes commercial artwork intended to sell a product or service to the consumer, as well as all kinds of non-commercial presentations, technical illustration, instruction manuals, ebooks, etc.

 The art and craft of graphic design is a long-established tradition in human history.
-Various forms from previous centuries include: prehistoric pictographs, ancient hieroglyphics, illuminated manuscripts, coats of arms, letterpress printing with movable type, proprietors hanging a hand-painted “shingle” outside their shop, neon signs, and propaganda posters.
+Various forms from previous centuries include: prehistoric pictographs, ancient hieroglyphics, illuminated manuscripts, coats of arms, letterpress printing with movable type, hand-painted shop signs, neon signs, and propaganda posters.
 Fast forward to today’s interactive web pages and animations!

 Graphic Design Course Overview